Hindman Settlement School: Marie Stewart Museum & Craft Shop

 The Marie Stewart Museum & Craft Shop supports the activities of the school.
 The store sells traditional Appalachian crafts and has an online site.
 Upstairs is a small museum with exhibits about the Hindman Settlement School and regional crafts.

 The school and the study of folksong

 The School's goal of integrating traditional culture with education led it to welcome visiting outsiders who sought to document the musical heritage of the Appalachians, notably in folk song.
 The fieldwork teams of Loraine Wyman with Howard Brockway, and Cecil Sharp with Maud Karpeles, working in the years of the First World War, found a wealth of beautiful melody and texts from singers at the School or from the local neighborhood.

+Flood of 2022

+On July 28, 2022, Governor of Kentucky Andy Beshear declared a state of emergency after several counties in Eastern Kentucky experienced a thousand-year flood event.
+The weather event created major flooding of Troublesome Creek that affected nearly all buildings in the Hindman downtown area.
+Hindman Settlement School sustained significant damage as multiple buildings were inundated with several feet of water.